pytorch/data/torchdata/stateful_dataloader/README.md

 import torch.utils.data
 from torchdata.stateful_dataloader import StatefulDataLoader

+# If you are using the default RandomSampler and BatchSampler in torch.utils.data
+# they are patched when you import torchdata.stateful_dataloader so that defining
+# a custom sampler here is unnecessary
 class MySampler(torch.utils.data.Sampler[int]):
   def __init__(self, high: int, seed: int, limit: int):
     self.seed, self.high, self.limit = seed, high, limit